 5. If Selling Jewelry Online, Be Safe

-When you want to do local sales through Facebook Marketplace or Craigslist safety is key.
+Safety is key when you want to do local sales through Facebook or Craigslist.

 Be careful sharing your address and personal information, and make sure you trust the person you are selling to.